andres-rojas/bitcoin-printer-ruby/README.md

 - Ruby 2.0.0

 ## Dependencies
+You will need [ImageMagick](http://www.imagemagick.org/), and it's development libraries set up for your OS.

-Make sure you have [bundler](http://bundler.io/) installed and running:
+After that, make sure you have [bundler](http://bundler.io/) installed and then, run:
 ```
 bundle install
 ```
-should get you all set up to run the script.
+That should get you all set up to run the script.

 # Usage
 ```